isat-sibyl/sibyl/README.md

 Sibyl is a static site builder written in Python.
 It allows you to easily create, develop, and build static websites with a Single Page Application (SPA) feel.
 With its simple-to-use commands, hot reloading capabilities, and partial page loading, Sibyl makes your web development process seamless and efficient.

+That was the marketing part.
+Now for the real part, Sibyl is something I wrote in a Sunday and wrote some words I call documentation in a morning.
+Most documentation is actually in my mind.
+With all that in mind, if you still want to use Sibyl, feel free to.
+If you want to contribute, even better, just create a PR.

 ## Features

 * Blazing fast websites